Breast Augmentation Revision in Vancouver

 Can I undergo other procedures at the same time as my revision breast surgery?

 Yes.
 Sometimes a breast augmentation revision procedure requires repositioning the breasts.
 In this case, Dr. Lennox performs a breast lift in conjunction with the implant revision.
 He can also adjust the size of the areolas during this time.
-Body contouring options such as tummy tuck surgery can also be combined with breast surgery.
+Body contouring options such as tummy tuck can also be combined with breast surgery.
+After childbirth and breastfeeding, many women opt for a combination mommy makeover surgery to dramatically transform or restore their pre-baby shape.

 How long will the results of my breast augmentation revision last?